vectordotdev/timber-io/_docs/everything-else/elastic-beanstalk.md

 Elastic Beanstalk integration is coming soon.
 Details will be updated as we make progress.

 If you're interested in using this, please let us know by starting a chat below.
-We'll share details on progress and add you to our updates list.
+We'll share details on progress, take your request into account as we prioritize, add you to our updates mailing list (if you approve).